Spencer Torkelson Preview, Player Props: Tigers vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.95 team ERA ranks eighth among all MLB pitching staffs.
+- The Astros have a 3.95 team ERA that ranks eighth across all MLB pitching staffs.

-- Astros pitchers combine to surrender 158 total home runs at a clip of 1.2 per game (to rank 18th in the league).
+- Astros pitchers combine to surrender 159 total home runs at a rate of 1.2 per game (to rank 18th in the league).

-- His last appearance came on Saturday against the Seattle Mariners, when the lefty went five innings, surrendering six earned runs while allowing 10 hits.
+- In his most recent appearance on Sunday against the Seattle Mariners, the righty tossed 2 2/3 innings, allowing six earned runs while surrendering eight hits.

+- In 24 games this season, the 24-year-old has a 4.57 ERA and 10.1 strikeouts per nine innings, while giving up a batting average of .265 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.